 - Eat lots of cruciferous vegetables.
 Think of things like kale, cabbage, arugula, and radish.
 These veggies help slow the production of estrogen.
 If you have a hard team eating enough of them, you can try a cruciferous concentrate.

 - Take stinging nettle root.
 This supplement helps to keep estrogen levels down.
 It inhibits the enzyme that converts testosterone into estrogen in the body.
 It is good for reducing inflammation, as well.

 - Take saw palmetto.
 This herb can help bring down prostate inflammation.
 Combine this with nettle root for great results.

 - Try Healthy KetoTM and intermittent fasting.
-These dietary and lifestyle changes will keep insulin levels in check and stop excessive growth.
+These dietary and lifestyle changes will keep Fat Storing Hormone levels in check and stop excessive growth.
 Learn more about my ketogenic diet plan here.